huggingface/diffusers/tests/quantization/torchao/README.md

 The tests here are adapted from [`transformers` tests](https://github.com/huggingface/transformers/blob/3a8eb74668e9c2cc563b2f5c62fac174797063e0/tests/quantization/torchao_integration/).

-They were conducted on a single H100.
+The benchmarks were run on a single H100.
 Below is `nvidia-smi`:

 ```bash
 +---------------------------------------------------------------------------------------+